Sarah Ferguson (journalist): Australian Broadcasting Corporation

 In 2017, as Ferguson was getting off a plane, she was told that her mother Marjorie had died suddenly in England.
 Later she became aware that hospital negligence had led to her mother's death.
 She wrote about the experience in her book On Mother.

 In May 2017, Ferguson presented "The Siege", a two-part special investigating the 2014 Sydney hostage crisis at the Lindt Cafe in Martin Place, Sydney.
 Ferguson interviewed the families of Tori Johnson and Katrina Dawson and the surviving hostages and examined how authorities had failed to comprehend the risk posed by hostage-taker Man Haron Monis.

 In June 2018, Ferguson presented and produced "Trump/Russia", a Four Corners three-part series on President Donald Trump and his connections to Russia.
 The series was filmed over several months in the United States, the United Kingdom and Russia.
 In November 2018, Ferguson reported and presented "Bitter End" about conflict within the ABC which led to the resignations of its managing director Michelle Guthrie and chair Justin Milne within one week.

 In 2020, the ABC announced Ferguson would take up a short term role as a "special reporter" in Washington in early 2021.

 In April 2022, the ABC announced Ferguson would return to Australia to succeed Leigh Sales as the host of ABC TV's flagship news and current affairs program 7.30 from July 2022.

-Ferguson is reportedly named as Australia's most popular television host in a StudioHawk study based on a "popularity score" calculated from Instagram followers and the amount of searches, beating Edwina Bartholomew (2nd place), Karl Stefanovic (3rd), Sarah Harris (4th) and Natalie Barr (5th).
+In 2026 Ferguson was named, with the unrelated Adele Ferguson, by PR consultant Toby Ralph, as the "most feared interviewer on television" ... "she's an attack dog – she never lets go".